Polymer/old-docs-site/docs/elements/icons.md

       </svg>
     </core-iconset-svg>

+This defines a new iconset called `custom-icons` with a single icon, `fancy-circles`.

 Because the icons are defined as SVG, you can style them with CSS.
-Let's make our fancy circles even more fancy by adding some color:
+Make the fancy circles even more fancy by adding some color:

     <style type="text/css">
       core-icon circle {